Surgery and recovery

 Looking after your wound

 The wound will be packed with a special absorbent dressing.
-We remove this dressing the day after your surgery.
+We'll give you instructions about how to remove this 24 hours after your surgery.

-Do not use soap or any perfumed products in the water until your wound has healed, as these can irritate the wound site.
+Do not use soap or any perfumed products in the water until your wound has healed, as they can irritate the wound site.

 Do not be alarmed if you notice some blood in the bath, as this is quite normal and will reduce in time.

 You may also have had a seton stitch inserted.
 This is a treatment sometimes used if a fistula is found.
-This enables the fistula to continue to slowly drain, to reduce the chance of a further abscess forming.
+It allows the fistula to continue to slowly drain, to reduce the chance of another abscess forming.

 If you have had a seton stitch inserted, we will arrange a follow-up appointment at the hospital.
-This should not be removed by your GP or practice nurse.
+This seton stitch should not be removed by your GP or practice nurse.

 Recovery after surgery